 - The Poverty Eradication Action Plan, 2005-2008.

 The degree programmes were developed through a collaborative and consultative strategy involving stakeholders from line ministries, local governments, organizations of and for people with disabilities and sister institutions involved in community development in Uganda.
 The pioneer students of these programmes graduated in February 2010.
-One hundred and seven (107) of them graduated with Bachelor of CBR Honors degree and eighty two (82) with Bachelor of Social Work and Community Development Honors degree.
+One hundred and seven (107) of them graduated with a Bachelor of CBR Honors degree and eighty-two (82) with a Bachelor of Social Work and Community Development Honors degree.
 Since then, over 1500 students with these degrees.

 Pioneer graduates of Bachelor of CBR 2010

 The department draws students for all its programs from within and outside Uganda and is proud to:

 - Contribute to disability work in the continent,